 Either one of the products help to remove contaminants in your pool without having to know how to mix the proper amounts of chemicals together to get your desired result.
 When these items are used together they act to prevent issues from occurring instead of traditional pool maintenance which is reactive instead of proactive.

-Plus, if you've ever swam in an pool using E-Z Pool, you already know the difference it makes in the swim experience: we're talkin' like swimming in fresh clean water that has zero evidence of chlorine use.
+Plus, if you've ever swam in an pool using E-Z Pool, you already know the difference it makes in the swim experience: we're talking like swimming in fresh clean water that has zero evidence of chlorine use.
 Hair feels like it was conditioned and your skin never gets itchy like with other chemical products.

 Let's Cover Pool Covers

 Pool Covers do a lot of extra work for your pool.
 For starters, they help keep your pool cleaner by keeping debris out.
 Depending on the kind of cover you have, it may also keep sunlight out of your pool which protects your pool from algae growth.
 More so, the proper cover can keep your loved ones safe when you're not around your pool but they are.

 There are three main types of pool covers: winter covers, Safety Covers, and Automatic Covers.
 They each have their own set of benefits but as you go down the line, there are fewer cons to each type than the previous one.